simonlindholm/asm-processor/README.md

 Pre-process .c files and post-process .o files to enable embedding MIPS assembly into IRIX-compiled C.

-This can be useful for decompilation, as it allows:

- * postponing harder functions
- * getting byte-exact matches for partially decompiled files
- * decompiling functions in the middle of files

 ## Usage

 Let's say you have a file compiled with `-g` on the IRIX compiler, that looks like this: